cruxppc/cruxppc-ng-3.5/browswers.md

 A port to build it can be found under experimental.
 Seamonkey build is multiple hours (best done overnight).

-## Arcticfox

-Not able to build it yet.
-The prebuilt powerpc deb binary can be downloaded, unpacked and installed by hand.
-It seems to run without problem but directly installing binaries built on one system onto another different system which has a different toolset is not a good practice and I don't recommend doing it.

 ## midori